Forward-Nexus/fwdai-pro/pro-os/system/patterns/expert-strategy.md

 **Related Patterns:**
 - `expert-collaboration.md` - Universal workflow (load this first!)
+- `deliverable-types.md` - **NEW** Document lifecycle & token efficiency
+- `market-research-workflow.md` - **NEW CRITICAL** Research-first for investor materials (business plans, market analysis)
 - `expert-content.md` - Often used together (strategic content)
 - `universal.md` - Universal command pattern

 **Related Checklists:**
 - `quality-checklist.md` - Universal quality check

+**Related Standards:**
+- `standards/research-citation-standards.md` - **NEW MANDATORY** for any statistics or market research claims

+**Note on Research Integrity:** When including market size, competitive analysis, industry benchmarks, or any strategic metrics - MUST use web_search and cite real sources.
+See `expert-collaboration.md` Step 4.8 and research standards doc.

 ---

 *This pattern is used for ALL strategic work.
 Update this ONE file to improve ALL strategic workflows.*